ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 - `cloud="azure_functions"` - Builds the native executable to be compatible with the Azure Functions cloud.
 - `cloud="azure_functions_local"` - Builds the native executable to be compatible with your machine for development purposes.

-You can use these build options along with the native build option (i.e., `--native`) while building the package, as shown below.
+You can use these build options along with the graalvm build option (`--graalvm`) while building the package, as shown below.

 #### Build locally